freenas/freenas-docs/userguide/install.rst

    Installation Warning

-.. note:: A minimum of 8 GiB of space on the boot device is required.
+.. note:: A minimum of 8 GiB of space on the |os-device| is required.
    However, 32 GiB is recommended to provide room for future additions and boot environments.
-When using mirrored boot devices, it is best to use devices of the same size.
+When using mirrored |os-devices|, it is best to use devices of the same size.
 If the device sizes are different, the mirror is limited to the size of the smaller device.